José Luis Rodríguez Zapatero: Post-premiership

 He left office on 20 December 2011 and left the PSOE's Secretary General chair on 4 February 2012 to Alfredo Pérez Rubalcaba.
 On 9 February 2012 he took up a role as a member of the Council of State.
 He left the Council of State in 2015 in order to become the President of the Advisory Board of the Institute for Cultural Diplomacy, a Berlin-based organization trying to foster intercultural relations.

 Backed by UNASUR, Zapatero was promoted to a role as mediator in Venezuela in 2016.
-As a results of the conversations he took part in, the so-called "Acuerdo de Convivencia Democrática por Venezuela" (endorsed by Zapatero and Danilo Medina) was proposed in February 2018 so it could be ratified by the parts in conflict.
+As a result of the conversations he took part in, the so-called "Acuerdo de Convivencia Democrática por Venezuela" (endorsed by Zapatero and Danilo Medina) was proposed in February 2018 so it could be ratified by the parties in conflict.
 However, the document (tentatively trying to set a roadmap for legislative elections, respect for the rule of law, a plan to improve the economic situation and a reparatory truth commission) was accepted by the Venezuelan government but rejected by the opposition Democratic Unity Roundtable (MUD).

 In 2019, Zapatero joined the inaugural meeting of the so-called Puebla Group in Buenos Aires, a conference of left-leaning political leaders.

+During the 2016 PSOE crisis and the subsequent 2017 PSOE federal party congress, Zapatero expressed and unconditionally supported Susana Díaz—the Andalusian President and an opponent to incumbent party leader Pedro Sánchez.
+However, after Sánchez's re-election to the party leadership in 2017, Zapatero became a major ally of Sánchez.
+Zapatero enthusiastically campaigned for Sánchez's re-election as Prime Minister during Spain's 2023 election to a surprise victory, rallying the party's "old guard" that had long been skeptical of Sánchez.
+Zapatero also served as the Sánchez government's main mediator with Catalan separatist leader Carles Puigdemont, who has lived in self-imposed exile in Belgium since the 2017 independence referendum.

 On 19 August 2024, Spanish far-right union Manos Limpias filed a complaint with the ICC against former Spanish prime minister José Luis Rodríguez Zapatero, accusing him of being a "collaborator" with the Maduro administration.
 According to said complaint, Zapatero would have received the rights to operate a gold mine in Venezuela; however, no evidence of this has been made public.
 Zapatero himself dismissed the allegations as "surreal".